artdecocode/daily-log/documentary/2018/9/10-filter.md

 <hr/>

+First thing after sleep was to register the [`artd.eco`](t) domain which I absolutely love.
+This is one of the best things I've ever registered.
+Happy happy happy.
+I might save up $3000 and buy `artdeco.io` later since it seems to be the only available and somewhat affordable one.

 The second part of the day was spent on implementing the shadow in the `@svag` org by updating the library as well as other packages.
 Some extra attributes could be omitted as they had a default value (e.g., gradient starting at `y=0%` and same for the line behind the toolbar, `x=0`).

-The `@svag/lib` was improved in version 2 for better `createElement` signature which would take the name of the element as the first argument as it was compulsory anyway.
+The `@svag/lib` was improved in version 2 for better `makeElement` signature which would take the name of the element as the first argument as it was compulsory anyway.
 The `rect` element was added and its documentation copied from the MDN website, however in future this process can be automated.
+The `@svag/toolbar`, `@svag/shadow` and `@svag/window` were updated to use the newer version of `makeElement`, and some TODOs were fixed in them as well, such as absolute paths to the SVG files.
+The `@svag/shadow` was also updated to be a separate element to prevent the loss of quality of resize, and incorporated into the `@svag/window`.

 The `@svag` packages can benefit from `alamode` implementing a transform to parse `xml` in the same way as `jsx` parsing works.
 This means that the code could be transformed into a developer friendly version, e.g., instead of writing